lihanwen1017769643/comp2501/Project/comp2501_proposal.md

 - What is the newest song and the oldest song respectively in the list?
 - Which year did the most number of songs released on the list?

-To go deeper, I am also intereseted in some intrinsic links among different varibles, including but not limited to the following tasks:
+To go deeper, I am also interested in some intrinsic links among different varibles, including but not limited to the following tasks:
 - Is there a pattern in terms of `key` and `mode` for these top songs?
 - Do these songs gravitate around an `tempo`?
 - Do these songs gravitate around an `optimal duration`?